 In this test, the page and the grid were exactly the same.
 The only difference were the source images used.
 Before uploading them to the site, I resized them using the built-in OSX command sips to a width of 100px.
 For 48 images, this step took less than a second of development time to run.
 But the difference for the end-user was enormous.
 The size of the images shrank from 22MB down to 1.3MB and the Time to Interact was about 2.5 seconds.

 In this final test, the page and grid were still exactly the same.
 But before uploading the images to my web server, I processed them with ImageOptim and ImageAlpha.
 This is a bit of a fiddly process because I had to experiment with the settings for each image.
 What works for a maximum optimization level for one image might not work for another image.
 If the original image is much less saturated, then you can probably reduce the number of colors more significantly without noticing.

 For 48 images, this step took me about 5 minutes.
 The results are very good, dropping the image size down to 179KB.
 This dropped the Time to Interact down to about 1.8 seconds.

 The Impact of Image Compression on Page Load Time

-So by taking a few minutes to resize an optimize my images, I reduced the over page size from 22MB down to 300KB and Time to Interact from 6.1 seconds down to 1.8 seconds.
+So by taking a few minutes to resize and optimize my images, I reduced the over-page size from 22MB down to 300KB and the Time to Interact from 6.1 seconds down to 1.8 seconds.
 That’s a 70% reduction in the time my users have to wait before they can interact with the site.
-If you combine this technique with the Responsive Image Loading technique discussed in an earlier blog post, you could potentially gain an even larger savings in overall page load time.
+If you combine this technique with the Responsive Image Loading technique discussed in an earlier blog post, you could potentially gain even larger savings in overall page load time.
 Try it out and let us know how much faster your site gets!